craigprotzel/Mashups/13_Running_Wild_with_Git_and_Heroku/Heroku_Node_Deploy/README.md

 	```
 * At anytime it is helpful to execute `git status` or `git status -s` for a "short-hand" version of the state of the git repository.
 * If you are unsure of what is going to be added to the git repository when you run `git add -A`, you can always type `git add -n .` to do a test run of what will occur.
-* If you are only interested in adding a specific file to the git repository, you can type `git add file-name` to add only a specific file
+* If you are only interested in adding a specific file to the git repository, you can type `git add FILE-NAME` to add only a specific file
 * Also, when you first run `git add -A`, you should NOT see anything that has been declared in your `.gitignore` file.

 #### Step 3 - The Heroku Site